 The chassis duplicating itself when a part such as a door, a bumper or the hood falls off or the car explodes is caused by an incorrect hierachy.
+Make sure you don't have multiple objects with the same name.
 Stick to the name of the parts of default cars, use misc_x (x being any letter) for additional parts.
 It may also be caused by an incorrect gta_parts.xml in ZModeler, if the hierachy is correct and the issue happens anyway, try using this.

 This is caused by so-called normals.
 They are used to set the direction of the reflection at vertices.
 ZModeler has a calculate normals tool that can be applied to whole parts or specific vertices.
 To keep desired edges, detach the affected part before calculating.

 A detailed guide can be found here: Calculating normals

 When an object underneath glass isn't visible through the glass but is visible from the inside or when the glass is broken, the material order is most likely incorrect.
 Glass materials need to be loaded after materials used in the interior and can be sorted using drag and drop in the Material Editor.

 To prevent glass from getting tinted, paint the Alpha channel black.
 Make sure the Primary color option in the properties of the object is on.

 This can be caused by different problems:

 - In many cases, more textures than actually required by the model are included.
 Additionally, all vehshare textures are loaded from seperate .ytd files and are not meant to be included in a car's .ytd.